fabiopipitone/elasticsearch-tocsv/README.rst

     | Elasticsearch password in clear.
     | If set, the *--secret_password* will be ignored.
-    | If both this and *--secret_password* are not set, a prompt password will be asked (leave it blank if not needed).
+    | If neither this nor *--secret_password* are set, a prompt password will be asked for (leave blank if not needed).

   * **-q, --query_string** *[default: *]*

     | Elasticsearch query string.
-Put it between quotes and escape internal quotes characters (e.g. "one_field: foo AND another_field.keyword: \"bar\"").
+Put between quotes and escape internal quotes characters (e.g. "one_field: foo AND another_field.keyword: \"bar\"").

   * **-rd, --remove_duplicates** *[default: False]*